 For the next eighteen months I spent many hours analysing my results, contacting newly discovered cousins asking for help to find a connection, knowing full well the odds were against me but DNA was my last and only hope.

-Anne Brown had five siblings not two as the non-identifying information suggested for Anne Watkins.
-Anne Brown was born in Numarkah Victoria not Portland Victoria.
-However, Anne Brown was brought up in Portland.
+Anne B* had six siblings not two as the non-identifying information suggested for Anne Watkins.
+Anne was born in Numarkah Victoria not Portland Victoria.
+However, Anne was brought up in Portland.
 Portland was the town shown as Anne Watkins’s birth place on my original birth certificate.

-Within two hours I found that Anne Brown moved to the US, married, had three children, got divorced and died in the US in 2006.
-I found one of her daughters on Facebook but decided not to contact her but found several Brown’s on her Facebook friend list.
-I found a phone number for one of the Browns and rang, it was Anne’s brother.
+Within two hours I found that Anne moved to the US, married, had three children, got divorced and died in the US in 2006.
+I found one of her daughters on Facebook but decided not to contact her but found several of her Facebook friends with the same name and lived in Australia.
+I found a phone number for one of them and rang it, it was Anne’s brother.

-He didn’t know if Anne adopted a baby but he confirmed that Anne was living in Sydney from 1959-1961 and he suggested his other sister Margaret would know if Anne gave a baby away for adoption.
-A day later I spoke to Margaret who confirmed that Anne did adopted a baby girl, she also confirmed the father was Donald.
-Margaret met Donald when she visited Anne in Sydney.
+He didn’t know if Anne adopted a baby but he confirmed that Anne was living in Sydney from 1959-1961 and he suggested his other sister would know if Anne gave a baby away for adoption.
+A day later I spoke to Anne’s sister who confirmed that Anne did adopted a baby girl, she also confirmed the father was Donald.
+She met Donald when she visited Anne in Sydney.
 Anne moved to Sydney in 1959 when she was 22 to do her midwifery.
 Anne met Donald soon after arriving.
 Donald was 40 and married.

-After 32 years my search came to an end and the family reunions begun.
+After 33 years my search came to an end and the family reunions begun.
 On the most part the reunions have been positive.
 I have five half-siblings, two paternal and three maternal.
-I have met one paternal half-sister who lives in Brisbane and I keep regular contact with two others who live overseas.
-Two maternal half-siblings don’t want anything to do with me but I am building a close relationship to my maternal Aunts and Uncles and I’ve met many of my 1st cousins on both sides.
+I have met one paternal half-sister who lives in Brisbane and was in regular contact with her until she abruptly stopped in 2018 for no apparent reason.
+I keep regular contact with one sister in the US and irregular contact with a brother in England.
+The rest don’t want to know me.
+I am building a close relationship to maternal Aunts and Uncles and their children, my 1st cousins.

 My search for birth family might be over but my genealogy research and DNA analysis days are not.
 Since uncovering my birth family, I’ve used my learnt skills to identifying the birth family of my late husband’s paternal side as his father was also adopted and I’m currently helping two other adoptees with their DNA journey.
 Records may not be truthful but DNA doesn’t lie.